lamberta/devkit-doc/native/ios-setup.md

 Building your game to run on a mobile device is done using the Game Closure SDK `basil` command-line tool.

 ## Prerequisites

 You will need some tools for iOS development:

 + Mac OS X 10.6 (or newer) computer
 + iPhone/iPad sync cable
 + Xcode 4.4 (or newer) and Xcode command-line tools
++ Game Closure SDK (basil)

+For a guide on installing the Game Closure SDK [please see this documentation](../guide/quick-start.html).

 ### Supported Mobile Devices